 How to compare value protected annuities with Annuity Ready

 When getting an online quote with Annuity Ready, in the 'Your Pension Options' section, you will be asked, ‘Do you need Value Protection or a Guarantee Period on your annuity?’.
-To compare value protected annuities, select ‘Value Protection’ then choose the percentage of value protection you would like and whether you want it to end in the event of your death or after both you and your partner have died, known as the last event.
+To compare value protected annuities, select ‘Value Protection’ then choose the percentage of value protection you would like.
+You will also need to select whether you want it to end in the event of your death or after both you and your partner have died, known as the last event.

 Investment-linked annuity

 An investment-linked annuity is another type of lifetime annuity.
-With an investment-linked annuity you can benefit from growth in the stock market, however, your income could also fall in times of poor stock market performance.
-If you'd prefer a guaranteed income you may wish to consider a standard lifetime annuity.
+With an investment-linked annuity you can benefit from growth in the stock market.
+But, your income could also fall in times of poor stock market performance.
+If you'd prefer a guaranteed income, you may wish to consider a standard lifetime annuity.

 Annuity Ready are unable to provide quotes for investment-linked annuities.